Le Vast

 Le Vast (/fr/) is a commune in the Manche department in Normandy in north-western France.
 The village is located in the North-East of the Cotentin Peninsula in an area known as Val de Saire, literally the Vale the River Saire.

-The river used to power several mills including a cotton mill established by Philippe Fontenilliat in 1803.
-It employed up to 600 workers until it closed in 1858.
-The mill has now been replaced by the "Château de La Germonière".
-The grounds are open to the public on certain occasions.
-One of its main features is its set of two artificial waterfalls on the river which can be seen from the main road.
+The river once powered several mills, including cotton mill founded by Philippe Fontenilliat in 1803.
+At its peak, the mill employed up to 600 workers before closing in 1858.
+It has since been replaced by the "Château de La Germonière".
+The estate is open to the public on certain occasions, and one of its most notable features is a pair of artificial waterfalls on the river, visible from the main road.

 Artificial waterfalls on the River Saire.